lanethefox/ProjectEUMAS/docs/theory/memory-models.md

 # Memory Models in EUMAS

 ## Overview
-EUMAS uses a natural, GPT-4 driven approach to memory formation and retrieval.
-Instead of implementing traditional cognitive architectures, we leverage GPT-4's deep understanding to create a more fluid and natural memory system.
+EUMAS uses a natural, GPT-4 driven approach to memory formation and retrieval, enhanced with quantifiable metrics for consistent personality development.
+Each memory evaluation includes scalar values, semantic justifications, and annotations across multiple dimensions.

 ## Memory Formation